 A comparison between the estimates for skilled and unskilled workers provides additional support for our approach.
-In all cases the semi-elasticities for the former group are smaller, consistent with a massive body of evidence (Hamermesh, 1993, Ch.
+In all cases the semi-elasticities for the former group are smaller.
+Under the assumption that α_1 is uncorrelated with skill level, this result is consistent with a massive body of evidence (Hamermesh, 1993, Ch.
 3) that elasticities of labor demand generally decrease in absolute value with skill.
 The results here show that the general finding also applies to the temporal responsiveness of labor demand to incentives.